awsdocs/aws-robomaker-developer-guide/doc_source/API_VPCConfig.md

 A list of one or more security groups IDs in your VPC\.
 Type: Array of strings
 Array Members: Minimum number of 1 item\.
 Maximum number of 5 items\.
 Length Constraints: Minimum length of 1\.
+Maximum length of 255\.
 Required: No

  **subnets**   <a name="robomaker-Type-VPCConfig-subnets"></a>
 A list of one or more subnet IDs in your VPC\.
 Type: Array of strings
 Array Members: Minimum number of 1 item\.
 Maximum number of 16 items\.
 Length Constraints: Minimum length of 1\.
+Maximum length of 255\.
 Required: Yes

 ## See Also<a name="API_VPCConfig_SeeAlso"></a>